Nottingham Forest’s Ameobi nominated for Championship Goal of the Month award | Goal.com

 The Nigerian forward delivered eye-catching performances for Chris Hughton’s men last month, scoring twice, amid other dazzling displays.

-The forward’s bagged the goals against Millwall on January 16 and his second strike in the encounter has been shortlisted for the best goal award.
+The forward bagged the goals against Millwall on January 16 and his second strike in the encounter has been shortlisted for the best goal award.

 Ameobi fired home a fine effort from the edge of the box to help Nottingham Forest secure victory in the game which ensured the forward ended a 16-game goal drought.